 The aim is to relieve the severe pain and symptoms associated with migraine headaches and promote improvement in blood circulation to the brain by dilating the already constricted blood vessels that can trigger and aggravate the migraines.
 Feverfew is know to do this, as is cayenne pepper.

 Feverfew is one of the top migraine supplements recommended along with Butterbur and magnesium.
-But I also want to tell you about B12 Oil that I just started taking for CFS/ME.
+But I also want to tell you about what I just started taking for CFS/ME.

 Studies show that migraine sufferers are often low in Magnesium.